theanurin/docker-images/README.md

 !!!
 WARNING: Moving into https://github.com/theanurin/docker-images

-This image based on Gentoo stage3 with additionally emerged packages to make ability to compile Gentoo Sources Kernel in few commands on a Docker Host.
+Gentoo stage3 based image with set of packages to make ability to compile kernel in few commands via Docker.

 ## Author's Notes